PHASE 2 OF 7

 LLMsGoogle Veo 3Iterative AI Ad Creator

-Swap out the industry for another tech element.
-LLM directs video generation for rapid ad prototyping.
+Swap the industry for another tech.
+An LLM directs video generation for rapid ad prototyping.

 AdaptED